marcpre/personal_blog_eleventy/README.md

 102. regulatory startup opportunities
 103. Make time if you do not have time
 104. Live speech translation with ai and answering
 105. chatgpt in language learning so to eliminate Russian language in Estonia
+106. chatgpt can complete exams like the medical or lawyer, but are these the problem spaces it uas to solve to get smarter
+107.